A Cubical Language for Bishop Sets: Categorical preliminaries

 Separated presheaves will play an important role in the algebraic syntax and semantics of XTT (Section~\ref{sec:functorial-semantics}), in which we wish to ensure that there is at most one path $\Mor{\DIM}{A}$ compatible with a boundary $\Mor{\symbf{1}+\symbf{1}}{A}$ in the following sense:

-While not all presheaves are local, it is possible to correct this defect by \emph{quotienting} or \emph{localizing} the logos, forcing certain maps out of colimits to become isomorphisms --- achieved in this case by restricting to only the local presheaves.
-The property of the localization that enables this particularly simple computation is that it is left exact (preserves finite limits).
+Not all presheaves are local; one may correct this defect by \emph{quotienting} or \emph{localizing} the logos, forcing certain maps out of colimits to become isomorphisms.
+Although generally localizing a category may result in a category which is almost entirely unrecognizable, in this case the resultant localization has a straightforward characterization: it is precisely the full subcategory spanned by local presheaves.
+More formally, the inclusion of this subcategory into $\Psh{\CCat}$ has a left adjoint which preserves finite limits and this left adjoint sends certain maps out of colimits to isomorphisms.
+This adjunction presents the subcategory of local presheaves as a \emph{left exact localization} of $\Psh{\CCat}$.
 We may therefore define a logos to be a left exact localization of the category of presheaves on a small category $\CCat$.

 \begin{defi}[Logos] A logos is a left exact localization of the category of presheaves on a small category $\CCat$; a morphism $\Mor{\ECat}{\FCat}$ between logoi is a functor between the underlying categories that is both left exact and cocontinuous.
 Such a morphism is often called an \emph{algebraic morphism}.
 We will write $\LOGOS$ for the 2-category of logoi, with 2-cells given by natural transformations between the underlying functors. \end{defi}